crystal-lang/crystal/_gitbook/syntax_and_semantics/the_program.md

 add(1, 2)
 ```

-When invoking a method without a receiver, like `add(1, 2)`, if the method is not found in the current type then it will be searched in the program.
+When invoking a method without a receiver, like `add(1, 2)`, if the method is not found in the current type or any of its ancestors then it will be searched in the program.

 ```ruby
 def add(x, y)